Netstat Command, Troubleshoot Connections in Seconds Exclusive 2025 Guide

 -a | The -a switch shows all active TCP connections and the TCP and UDP ports on which the computer is listening |

--e | This switch shows Ethernet statistics, such as the data includes the number of bytes and packet sent and received including unicast packets, non-unicast packets, discards, errors, and unknown protocols since the connection was established. |
+-b | This switch shows Ethernet statistics, such as the data includes number of bytes and packets sent and received, including unicast packets, non-unicast packets, discards, errors, and unknown protocols since the connection was established. |

--f | The switch -f will force the netstat command to show the (FDQN) fully Qualified Domain Names for each foreign host IP addresses when possible. |
+-f | The switch -f will force the netstat command to show the (FDQN) Fully Qualified Domain Names for each foreign host IP address when possible. |

 -n | This switch could significantly decrease the time it takes for netstat to fully execute.
 The switch will also show active TCP connections, but addresses and port numbers are expressed numerically. |

--o | This switch display active TCP connection and includes the process ID (PID) for all connections.
-You can find the application based on the PID on the processes tab in windows Task Manager.
+-o | This switch displays active TCP connections and includes the process ID (PID) for all connections.
+You can find the application based on the PID on the Processes tab in Windows Task Manager.
 This parameter can be combined with -a, -n, and -p |

--s | The -s switch shows statistics per-protocol.
+-p proto | The -s switch shows statistics per protocol.
 By default, statistics are shown for the TCP, UDP, ICMP, and IP protocols.
-If the IPv6 is installed, statistics are shown for the TCP over IPv6, UDP over IPv6, ICMPv6, and IPv6 protocols. the -p parameter can be used to specify a set of protocols, but be sure to use -s before -p protocol when using the switches together. |
+If IPv6 is installed, statistics are shown for the TCP over IPv6, UDP over IPv6, ICMPv6, and IPv6 protocols.
+The -p parameter can be used to specify a set of protocols, but be sure to use -s before -p protocol when using the switches together. |

 -t | This switch displays the current TCP pipe offload state in place of the type displayed TCP state. |

-Examples of netstat command
+Examples of the netstat command

 netstat -f